-- .5 shall inform the defendant that he is entitled to make representations in writing or orally, by himself or by others on his behalf; and - .6 shall inform the defendant that he is entitled to request an expedited hearing of any charges of professional misconduct or applications for disqualification orders by a Disciplinary Tribunal. - rE264 If a defendant sends a letter in accordance with rE263.3 above which is satisfactory to the Chairman of the PCC, the Chairman shall accept the undertaking contained in the letter in lieu of the interim panel imposing any period of interim suspension or interim disqualification pending the disposal by a Disciplinary Tribunal of any charges of professional misconduct or applications for a disqualification order (as the case may be).
+- .5 shall inform the defendant that they are entitled to make representations in writing or orally, by themselves or by others on their behalf; and - .6 shall inform the defendant that they are entitled to request an expedited hearing of any charges of professional misconduct or applications for disqualification orders by a Disciplinary Tribunal. - rE264 If a defendant sends a letter in accordance with rE263.3 above which is satisfactory to the Chair of the PCC, the Chair shall accept the undertaking contained in the letter in lieu of the interim panel imposing any period of interim suspension or interim disqualification pending the disposal by a Disciplinary Tribunal of any charges of professional misconduct or applications for a disqualification order (as the case may be).